xdarked/discord-chatbridge/README.md

 # discord-chatbridge
 basic bot that bridges discord to minecraft this uses discord.js@v13 and mineflayer
+### you need a bot with message.content enabled in discord application settings.

 # how to run
 1. open the file and change the bot username, token, channel id, discord webhook url, ect